 - There is one restaurant outside the temple complex for quick snacks and water.

-- Bus stand is at walk able distance from the Sun Temple.
+- The bus stand is at a walkable distance from the Sun Temple.